 Activate your yeast unless you are using yeast that can be thrown.

-Start heating 1 litre of juice on the stove.
-Add the spices and add the cinnamon sticks.
+Start heating 1 liter of juice on the stove.
+Add the spices and add cinnamon sticks.
 Let it simmer but don’t boil!

 While the juice is heating up and simmering, aerate the juice into your jugs/carafe/pail.

 Once the juice reaches boiling temperature, remove it from the heat and add honey and sugar.
 Once it has dissolved, add it to the juice in your main container.

 Mix the sugar/spice mixture well with the juice.

 Don’t forget to put the cinnamon sticks in the mix!

 At this point, you are ready to go.
 Install the fermentation locks in the containers and put everything in a fairly cool place where the temperature does not vary much.

 My cooking area stays at around 68 levels at all times unless we have the range on; this is a good heat range for this mushroom, this is certainly particular.